ddksr/cliist/README.md

 #Proj4
 ```

-### Add a task for project Proj 1 with doe date today and label @happy and first priority
+### Add a task for project Proj 1 with due date today and label @happy and of first priority
 Input: `./cliist.py -a a very important task @happy #Proj1 %%4` (cliist uses %%4 instead of !!4 because ! is a special character in bash).

 ### Query